Attending services for the first time?

 - We have a T-Coil loop installed to use with your own hearing assistance devices, or you can borrow a device at the Welcome Table.

-- We have large-print copies of the order of service and hymnals available at the Welcome Table.
+- We have large-print copies of our hymnals and printed versions of our sermons available at the Welcome Table.

 - There are cut-outs for wheelchairs in the Sanctuary seating area.